Felipemantilla01/commit/README.md

 ## Command Line Options

-- `--setup`: Run the initial setup to specify the AI provider and API token.
+- `--setup`: Run the initial setup to specify the AI provider, API token, and commit types.
 - `-S`, `--gpg-sign`: Sign commits with GPG.

 ## Example